splunk/MetricsMetaConfigurationApp/README.md

 ```
 _meta =  entity_type::Windows_Host
 ```
-This isn't a useful pivot point for SAI that could be useful later or in other situations.
+This isn't a useful pivot point for SAI/ITE that could be useful later or in other situations.
 This app is meant to generate a unique value for each host locally outside of the path of a deployment server.
-The same logic is used in the scripts included with SAI when deploying the metrics locally on each host.
+The same logic is used in the scripts included with SAI/ITE when deploying the metrics locally on each host.

 ## Using the app
 The app is intended to be deployed using a deployment server because a restart of the hosts after app installation is required for the `_meta` fields to take affect.